-The Total and Spectral Solar Irradiance Sensor (TSIS), first selected in 1998 for the National Polar-orbiting Operational Environmental Satellite System (NPOESS), re-manifested in 2010 on the NOAA-NASA Joint Polar Satellite System (JPSS), then the NOAA Polar Free Flyer, is now scheduled to be implemented as part of the newly established Solar Irradiance, Data and Rescue (SIDAR) program with a launch in 2017 to the International Space Station.
+The Total and Spectral Solar Irradiance Sensor (TSIS), first selected in 1998 for the National Polar-orbiting Operational Environmental Satellite System (NPOESS), re-manifested in 2010 on the NOAA-NASA Joint Polar Satellite System (JPSS), then the NOAA Polar Free Flyer, is now scheduled to launch to the International Space Station in November 2017.

 The TSIS will acquire measurements of total and spectral solar irradiance (TSI and SSI, respectively).
 TSI is required for establishing Earth’s total energy input while SSI is needed to understand how the atmosphere responds to changes in the sun’s output.
 Solar irradiance is one of the longest and most fundamental of all climate data records derived from space-based observations.